AbhxyDxs/AssistLaw_v2.0/README.md

 To create a database on Render and creating a Environment file, follow the given steps

-1. Visit the official [Render](https://render.com/) and create an Account or Log in.
+1. Visit the official [Render](https://render.com/) website and create an Account or Log in.
 2. Next, click `New PostgreSQL` in the PostgreSQL section to create a new database service.
 3. Give an appropriate name to the DB instance and database.
 4. Give user name and select a region (default `Oregon(US West)` is fine).
 5. Select <b>Free</b> option in the Instance type and hit <b>Create Database</b> button at the bottom.

 A new empty PostgreSQL database service will then be created.
 You can view all the services on your Render Dashboard.
-> **Note** <br>
 > The PostgreSQL database service will remain free on render only upto 3 months.

-Next, create a .env file in the root directory containing the credentials of your database.
+Next, create a `.env` file in the root directory containing the credentials of your database.
 Sample .env file looks like:
 ```
 DATABASE_HOST=your_database_host